 But what if an image doesn’t have a purpose?

 If you have images in your design that are purely there for design reasons, you’re doing it wrong, as those images should be in your CSS and not in your HTML.
-If you really can’t change it, give it an empty alt attribute, like so:
+If you really can’t change these images, give them an empty alt attribute, like so:

 The empty alt attribute makes sure that screen readers skip over the image.

 alt text and SEO

-Google, in their article about images, has a heading “Create great alt text”.
-This is not a coincidence, Google places a relatively high value on alt texts to determine what is on the image but also to determine the topic of surrounding text.
-This is why, in our Yoast SEO content analysis, we have a check specifically to see whether you have at least one image with an alt tag that contains your focus keyword.
+Google’s article about images has a heading “Create great alt text”.
+This is no coincidence because Google places a relatively high value on alt text to determine not only what is on the image but also the topic of the surrounding text.
+This is why, in our Yoast SEO content analysis, we have a feature that specifically checks that you have at least one image with an alt tag that contains your focus keyword.

 Yoast SEO has the following three stages for images and their alt text in your posts:

-If your image is an image of a specific product, include both the full product name and the products product ID in the alt tag, so it can be easily found.
-In general: if a keyword would be useful for finding something that is on the image, include it in the alt tag if you can.
+If your image is of a specific product, include both the full product name and the product ID in the alt tag so that it can be more easily found.
+In general: if a keyword could be useful for finding something that is on the image, include it in the alt tag if you can.
 Also, don’t forget to change the image file name to be something actually describing what’s on it.

 title attributes in WordPress

-When you upload an image in WordPress, you can set a title and an alt attribute.
-By default it uses the image filename in the title attribute, which, if you have no alt attribute, it copies to the alt attribute.
-This is better than writing nothing but it’s actually rather poor.
-You really should take the time to craft a proper alt text for every image you add to a post — users and search engines will thank you for it.
-The interface makes it rather easy, click an image, hit the edit button, and you’ll be shown an interface like this:
+When you upload an image to WordPress, you can set a title and an alt attribute.
+By default, it uses the image filename in the title attribute, which, if you don’t enter an alt attribute, it copies to the alt attribute.
+While this is better than writing nothing, it’s pretty poor practice.
+You really need to take the time to craft a proper alt text for every image you add to a post — users and search engines will thank you for it.
+The interface makes it easy: click an image, hit the edit button, and you’ll see this: